 The Great Depression was the era of bootleggers, of colorful, larger-than-life outlaw bank robbers, rogues and criminal enterprise.
 Some of the most well-known gangsters of the twentieth century got their start during the Great Depression.

-Everything from prostitution and smuggling, to extortion, bank robbery and murder-for-hire was available for the right price.
+Everything from prostitution and smuggling, to extortion, bank robbery and killers-for-hire was available for the right price.
 You’ll need to be prepared to deal with a significant outbreak of criminality; make sure you can defend yourself and what’s yours.

 Lesson 38.
 Government initiative may provide opportunities.